akka/akka/akka-docs/java/camel.rst

 -----------------

-Instead of replying to the initial sender, producer actors can implement custom response processing by overriding the routeResponse method.
+Instead of replying to the initial sender, producer actors can implement custom response processing by overriding the onRouteResponse method.
 In the following example, the response message is forwarded to a target actor instead of being replied to the original sender.

+.. includecode:: code/docs/camel/ResponseReceiver.java#RouteResponse
+.. includecode:: code/docs/camel/Forwarder.java#RouteResponse
-.. includecode:: code/docs/camel/Producers.scala#RouteResponse
+.. includecode:: code/docs/camel/OnRouteResponseTestBase.java#RouteResponse

-Before producing messages to endpoints, producer actors can pre-process them by overriding the `Producer`_.transformOutgoingMessage method.
+Before producing messages to endpoints, producer actors can pre-process them by overriding the `UntypedProducerActor`_.onTransformOutgoingMessage method.

-.. includecode:: code/docs/camel/Producers.scala#TransformOutgoingMessage
+.. includecode:: code/docs/camel/Transformer.java#TransformOutgoingMessage

 Producer configuration options
 ------------------------------